Compare Travel Insurance in New Zealand

 - Assess Your Trip: Consider destination, duration, activities planned, and value of non-refundable bookings.

-- Determine Medical Coverage Needed: USA/Canada trips need unlimited or $10+ million.
-Other destinations $5-10 million adequate.
+- Determine Medical Coverage Needed: USA/Canada trips need very high or unlimited medical cover.
+Other destinations require comprehensive medical limits — check policy wording.

 - Review Pre-existing Conditions: Declare all medical conditions and ensure they're covered or explicitly excluded in writing.